vieirads/100DaysOfCode/r1-log.md

 ### R1D45
 I was curious about AngularJS.
 So I followed a tutorial on how to add elements on table.
 I am going to use it to make a todo list with a timer.
 So far I understood what is going on.

+### R1D46
+Progressing in my chores/countdown app using AngularJS.
+Still grasping the basics and trying to google what I need.
+So far things are working.
+Even though I don't know why...
+I think I might have to read some basic material first.
+But, in the event of things keep working, I will continue with this project.